/ Fort Hunt Work Accident Lawyer

 Employer Retaliation — Know Your Rights in Fort Hunt

-One of the most common fears injured workers face is the risk of retaliation after reporting an injury.
-Whether it’s being reassigned, cutting your schedule, hostile behavior, or even job loss, employer retaliation is not only unethical — it’s illegal under Virginia law.
-Still, that doesn’t stop some employers from intimidating employees into staying quiet.
+One of the most common fears injured workers face is the risk of retaliation after filing a claim.
+Whether it’s being reassigned, cutting your schedule, unfair treatment, or even getting fired, employer retaliation is not only unfair — it’s a violation of your rights under Virginia law.
+However, that doesn’t stop some employers from discouraging claims into staying quiet.

-At Boyadzhyan Law Firm, we take retaliation cases seriously.
-If your employer has taken adverse action against you after filing a claim, we will fight to hold them accountable.
-You have the right to work safely, and we’ll make sure your voice is legally protected.
+At Boyadzhyan Law Firm, we take these issues seriously.
+If your employer has taken adverse action against you after reporting an injury, we will fight to hold them accountable.
+You have the right to be treated fairly, and we’ll make sure your voice is legally protected.

-Construction zones are some of the most high-risk workplaces in Fort Hunt.
-With heavy equipment, hazardous materials, and elevated workspaces, the risk of life-altering accidents is constant.
-In fact, the Occupational Safety and Health Administration (OSHA) reports that 20% of worker deaths are reported in the construction industry.
-The leading causes — known as the “Fatal Four” — are falls, impact from equipment, electrocution, and caught-in/between accidents.
+Construction zones are some of the most hazardous workplaces in Fort Hunt.
+With heavy equipment, toxic chemicals, and work done at great heights, the risk of catastrophic harm is always present.
+In fact, the Occupational Safety and Health Administration (OSHA) reports that a fifth of worker deaths happen in the construction industry.
+The leading causes — known as the “Fatal Four” — are slips and falls, impact from equipment, exposure to electrical hazards, and caught-in/between accidents.

 These injuries often involve multiple parties — including site managers, property owners, and third-party contractors — and require a seasoned legal team to sort through the liability.